Chapter

 The air shimmered for a moment as light twisted into a hologram.
 Sally saw a

-three-dimensional overlay of the hover unit-sized box, a crystallite prong attached to the
+three-dimensional overlay of the hover unit-sized box, a crystallite prong

 front.
 "That's it.
 That's it!"